tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

   add `export QT_PLUGIN_PATH=/usr/lib/qt/plugins`
   to the list of [environment variables](how-do-i-change-an-environment-variable.html).
 * Anki depends on [mpv](https://mpv.io/) to play audio.
-  You have to install it separately.
+  You have to install it separately with `pacman` or another package manager.
 * You may have to install [PyQt5](https://pypi.org/project/PyQt5/) as well.
 * Anki `2.1.50` and later additionally requires installing